Kryptel Storage Model

 Every object is identified by a 128-bit number.
 Unlike GUID, that identifier is not necessarily globally unique, but it is guaranteed to be unique between the children of the same parent object.

-In addition to object identifier, object can have associated attribute block, and data stream.
+In addition to object identifier, object may have associated attribute block, and data stream.
 Both attribute block and data stream are optional.
 The storage handler interprets neither the contents of the attribute block, nor the data stream; from the handler's point of view they are just some raw data that a higher-level client owns and fully controls.

 Note that the presence of associated attributes and/or a data block is what makes the object ‘real’.
 An object without associated data is nothing more than an abstract container for nested objects (if any present).